desoares1975/email-deep-validator/README.md

 # enhanced-email-deep-validator

-A very small modification from the original email-deep-validator (https://www.npmjs.com/package/email-deep-validator) that verifies an email address checking MX records and SMTP connection, returning the MX records.
+A very small modification from the original [email-deep-validator](https://www.npmjs.com/package/email-deep-validator) that verifies an email address checking MX records and SMTP connection, returning the MX records.

 ## Installation

 Install the module through NPM:

-    $ npm install email-deep-validator --save
+    $ npm install enhanced-email-deep-validator --save

 **Requires Node 6 or above**